stojankukrika/paxum-payments/README.md

 ```
 Add in your .ev file variables PAXUM_ACCOUNT_ID, PAXUM_EMAIL, PAXUM_SHARED_SECRRET set it values from pacum.com and publish this provider using:

+#### Important note
+Before testing Payment API Code Sample do not forget to do the following from Merchant Services >> API Settings:
+ - Enable API
+ - Enable API methods you want to use
+ - Add your IP address to "Allowed IPs" list
+ - "Generate New Shared Secret", if you didn't already received it by email during API activation

 Usage
 ---